Spyboss/EchoJournal/docs/blueprint.md

 # **App Name**: Echo Journal

+> _Historical design note_: This blueprint captures the initial product pitch.
+The production implementation migrated from Firebase to Supabase, uses Cloudflare Pages for hosting, and disables AI flows in the static build.
+Refer to the updated documentation in this folder for the current architecture.

 ## Core Features:

 - Text Entry: Simple text input area for users to write their daily journal entries.